Course Catalog » Course Listing for Clinical Pharmacy

 Instructor(s): L. Floren Prerequisite(s): None

-This two-quarter (F/W) course explores the many roles that a pharmacist in industry can take during the drug development process by having students prepare, develop, and deliver a bench-to-bedside drug presentation as part of the Value of Industry Pharmacists (VIP) case competition.
+This is the first part of a two-quarter (F/W) course that explores the many roles that a pharmacist in industry can take during the drug development process by having students prepare, develop, and deliver a bench-to-bedside drug presentation as part of the Value of Industry Pharmacists (VIP) case competition.
 Students collaborate in one of four specializations as their primary focus (clinical development; regulatory affairs; medical affairs; and marketing research/commercial strategy).

 156.2 Introduction to Pharmacists Roles in Drug Development (2 units) Winter

-Restrictions: Maintenance of good academic standing. a.
-Students must not have pending R2s (i.e. one summative and its second reassessment (R2)). b.
-If a student receives an R2 during the elective, they will be required to drop this elective course. c.
-If students have any concerns about their academic standing, they are instructed to contact the Instructor of Record (Dr. Floren).
-Faculty consent required for simultaneous enrollment in course 152.1 or 152.2 (for P&T competition) Activities: Direct - Discussion, Student - Project, Student - Discussion
+Restrictions: Maintenance of good academic standing.
+Students must not have pending R2s (i.e., one summative and its second reassessment (R2)).
+If a student receives an R2 during the elective, they will be required to drop this elective course.
+If students have any concerns about their academic standing, they are instructed to contact the Instructor of Record.
+Faculty consent required for simultaneous enrollment in course CL PHARM 152.1 or CL PHARM 152.2 (for P&T competition).
+Activities: Direct - Discussion, Student - Project, Student - Discussion

-The 2nd of this two-quarter (F/W) course series continues to explore the many roles that a pharmacist in industry can take during the drug development process by having students prepare, develop, and deliver a bench-to-bedside drug presentation as part of the Value of Industry Pharmacists (VIP) case competition.
-Students continue to collaborate in one of four specializations (clinical development; regulatory affairs; medical affairs; and marketing research/commercial strategy).
+This is the second course in a 2-course series (i.e., CL PHARM 156.1 in Fall and CL PHARM 156.2 in Winter) that explores the various roles that a pharmacist in industry can take during the drug development process by having students prepare, develop, and deliver a bench-to-bedside drug presentation as part of the Value of Industry Pharmacists (VIP) Case Competition.
+Students will collaborate in one of four specializations as their primary focus.
+See syllabus for more information.

 159 Resiliency Medicine Certificate Training (1 units) Fall, Winter, Spring